christianjianelli/yaai/docs/announcement.md

 *   **Tool/Function Calling**: Integrate your existing **ABAP business logic with LLMs** using function/tool calling.
 This enables AI models to directly trigger ABAP methods, opening up new possibilities for intelligent automation and process enhancement.
 *   **Retrieval-Augmented Generation (RAG)**: Enhance the accuracy and relevance of LLM outputs by incorporating your **enterprise data**.
 This allows you to build applications that provide more context-aware and specific answers by pulling information from your SAP system.

-These features collectively empower you to learn how to build intelligent, **enterprise-ready ABAP applications** that leverage the latest advancements in AI.
+These features collectively can help you to learn how to build **intelligent ABAP applications** that leverage the latest advancements in AI.

 ### **Meet yaai_ui - ABAP AI User Interface: Bringing AI to the User's Fingertips**